indico/indico/docs/source/installation/production/centos/apache.rst

 .. note::

-    This is only needed if you use CC7 as CentOS7 has no firewall enabled by default
+    This is only needed if you use CC7 as CentOS 7/8 have no firewall enabled by default